Number of zero-energy eigenstates in the PXP model: Open boundary conditions

 The number of ways $\Omega_{L,N}$ to distribute $N$ excitations over $L$ sites with the constraint that no two consecutive sites can be in the excited state (from now on, this is assumed implicitly) is given by

 The first term accounts for the number of configurations with $N$ motifs $\bullet \circ$ and $L-2N$ sites in the ground state ($\circ$).
 This number does not include configurations for which the last site is in the excited state ($\bullet$).
 The second term accounts for the remaining number of configurations with the last site in the excited state, next consisting of $N-1$ motifs $\bullet \circ$ and $L-2N+1$ sites in the ground state.
-Here and throughout the remainder of this work, binomial coefficients are taken to be zero when either of the arguments is negative.
+Here and throughout the remainder of this work, binomial coefficients ${n \choose k}$ are set to zero when $n < 0$, $k < 0$, or $n < k$.

 The total chiral charge $Q_L$ of the eigenstates is given by the number of configurations with an even number of excitations ($\mathcal{C} = +1$) minus the number of configurations with an odd number of excitations ($\mathcal{C} = -1$),